 It is scientifically proven that if a teacher comes into a classroom thinking about the talents and strong brains of her pupils, the pupils in turn will achieve greater academic success.
 We humans have a nice way of rising to high expectations, don’t we?

-So huzzah and tra la la hooray that Dan and I arrived in Sogakope in time to attend the end-of-2009 party for Youth Creating Change!
+So huzzah and tra la la hooray that Dan and I arrived in Sogakope in time to attend the end-of-2009 party for Youth Creating Change of Ghana!
 And three cheers of gratitude to the Austrian school pupils led by Marlies Klien that washed cars and sold baked goods all the way over in Europe to help YCC fund this ceremony each year!